Liam Ryan (footballer): 2018: First season and premiership

 Ryan was selected to play the following week and kicked six goals in the next two matches at AFL level, before injuring his ankle while kicking a final quarter goal during the Round 3 match against Geelong.
 The injury was predicted to keep Ryan out for the following 12 weeks.

 Upon his return from injury in the Round 13 clash against Sydney, Ryan struggled to recapture his early season form, only kicking two goals in his first three games returning from injury.
-His brief return to the side, however, came to an end when he was hospitalised after crashing his car into a tree in the early morning on July 2.
-Ryan missed the following week of football, and was handed a two-match suspension by the club.
-Ryan subsequently played the next week in the WAFL, with senior coach Adam Simpson later revealing he had been under the influence of alcohol when he crashed his car.
+His brief return to the side, however, came to an end when he was hospitalised after crashing his car into a tree in the early morning on 2 July.
+Ryan missed the following week of football and was handed a two-match suspension by the club.
+Ryan subsequently played the following week in the WAFL, with senior coach Adam Simpson later revealing he had been under the influence of alcohol when he crashed his car.

 His first WAFL game since being drafted saw Ryan kick three goals for East Perth against Swan Districts in Round 15 of the state competition.
 Ryan played the next two WAFL games, and despite only kicking a combined two goals in those next two games, he was recalled to the AFL side for the Round 20 Western Derby against Fremantle.

 His return to the senior side saw a resurgence in form to finish the 2018 season, kicking three goals upon his return against Fremantle, and holding his spot in the team heading into the 2018 Finals Series.
-Ryan kicked three goals in the first two finals, which was enough to hold his spot heading into the 2018 Grand Final against Collingwood.
+Ryan kicked three goals in the first two finals, enough to keep his spot heading into the 2018 Grand Final against Collingwood.
 Just two days before the Grand Final, it was announced that Ryan had been charged with drink driving over the car crash earlier that year in July, with a court date set for October 8.

-Ryan had a mixed start to the Grand Final, sending Collingwood defender Brayden Maynard sprawling after a fierce bump, before dropping a relatively simple chest mark 50 metres out from goal, and missing in front of goal twice in the second half.
-However, Ryan was able to redeem himself from his previous mistakes, when he took a strong pack mark with two minutes to go in the game, played on and kicked the ball inside 50 to Dom Sheed in the forward pocket.
-Sheed would go on to kick the goal and give the Eagles the lead they needed to win the 2018 premiership.
-Ryan became just the second player in West Coast Eagles history to win a premiership in their first year, alongside Paul Harding in 1992.
+Ryan had a mixed start to the Grand Final, sending Collingwood defender Brayden Maynard sprawling after a fierce bump before dropping a relatively simple chest mark 50 metres out from goal, and missing in front of goal twice in the second half.
+However, Ryan was able to redeem himself from his previous mistakes when he took a strong pack mark with two minutes to go in the game, played on and kicked the ball inside 50 to Dom Sheed in the forward pocket.
+Sheed would go on to kick the goal and give the Eagles the lead they needed to win the 2018 premiership, seeing Ryan finish his first AFL season with a premiership to his name.

-Ryan faced the Armadale Magistrates Court on October 8, pleading guilty to a charge of driving with a blood alcohol reading exceeding 0.08.
-As a result, Ryan was fined $1700 and had his drivers license suspended for 18 months.
+Ryan faced the Armadale Magistrates Court on 8 October, pleading guilty to a charge of driving with a blood alcohol reading exceeding 0.08.
+As a result, Ryan was fined $1700 and had his driver's license suspended for 18 months.